What is jaundice?

 - Conditions that prevent elimination of bilirubin from the body

-Examples of common conditions that may cause jaundice
+Examples of common causes of jaundice

-- Acute hepatitis: liver inflammation due to a variety of causes including hepatitis A, B, C, D, and E viral infections, alcohol abuse, and some medications (e.g., acetaminophen) and toxins
+- Acute hepatitis: liver inflammation due to a variety of causes, including hepatitis A, B, C, D, and E viral infections, alcohol abuse, and some medications (e.g., acetaminophen) and toxins

 - Gilbert syndrome: a mild inherited condition associated with decreased bilirubin metabolism due to a decrease in enzyme activity; those affected may have temporary jaundice during times of illness or stress and increases in their unconjugated bilirubin levels.

-- Cirrhosis: can cause jaundice in its late stages
+- Cirrhosis: in its late stages, can cause jaundice

 - Physiologic jaundice of the newborn: the liver of a newborn infant has not yet developed its ability to metabolize bilirubin, so newborns frequently go through a brief period of jaundice right after they are born.
 Newborns with jaundice are carefully monitored and generally improve within 48 to 72 hours.
 If the jaundice persists or is severe, however, the infant may be treated and evaluated for other and more severe conditions, such as hemolytic disease of the newborn.